 Luckily, sales and marketing platforms have now advanced to a point where they are able to handle day-to-day tasks as good as, if not better, than a real person.
 These all-in-one marketing and sales automation tools convert inbound traffic into leads, and smoothly nurture them into customers, allowing your business to scale fast.
 Automating your team’s marketing efforts, workflows and analytics, is critical for the long-term growth of your business in a market where consumers expect more and expect it immediately.

-Here are some of the latest trends for marketing automation in 2019:
+Here are some of the best B2b digital marketing practices in 2020: